michelcrypt4d4mus/fedialgo/README.md

 ```console
 npm run build
 ```
-in `fedialgo` directory after changes and they will automatically be detected
+in `fedialgo` directory after changes and they will automatically be detected.

+There's a pre-commit git hook that runs `npm run build`.

 # TODO